jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Transformations time!
 We're going to find out whether or not it was wise to implement `Pointer` and `Vector` as their own types instead of as identical tuples.

 Not happy with the type specificity of `translation_f32` but then it's not like I'll actually need it to be generalizable for my purposes.
 Priorities!
 In fact, I'll go ahead and rename it to `translation`.
+The good news?
+It doesn't seem insurmountable!
+(And a small mental break helped here.
+Just had to flip some of my thinking around.)
+Feels like I'm doing some unnecessary conversion just to make use of the type system, though.
+Something to refactor out _later_, only after I get things working!